 - It can be isolating.
 If you’re an introvert like me, this could also go in the pros category.
 But you can expect to spend the majority of your time alone in your recording space.
 I sometimes joke that my job is to stay locked in a soundproof box in my house shoes talking to myself all day long.
 (Nightmare for some, dream job for others.)

 - Certain types of work are easier to get if you live in LA or New York.
 Although this hasn’t stopped me from making six figures from home in Kansas City.
 I have flown out to LA a few times for auditions, but I do the vast majority of my work from home.
 About every other month I do a directed session at a local studio.

-How Much You Can Make Doing Voice Over
+How Much Money Can You Make Voice Acting?

 This varies from job to job and depends on whether you are a union member or not.
 You can check out current union rates here.
 What I’ve discovered is that outside of union rates, it’s subjective when it comes to pay.
 Many audition sites will allow you to bid your own price for a job.
 On these sites, a job may get one bid at $20 and another bid from a different voice actor for $1,000.
 It’s a matter of what you feel you’re worth and how much clients are willing to pay for truly professional work.

 One of my most memorable paydays was $3,000 for 45 minutes of work.
 I was getting paid $500/spot (whether the spot was 60 seconds or 15) for a cinema ad campaign and did six spots in under an hour.
 It was my first time seeing that kind of cash come in from voice acting, and I remember feeling like there had to be some kind of mistake when the check came in.
 I was ecstatic!

 The rate for voiceover work varies depending on what type of job it is (the pay for narrating audiobooks is very different than the pay for voicing commercials), how long the work will air, and where it will air.
 So you’ll see rates ranging from a couple hundred dollars well into the thousands.